-Funding Policy - Plan members are required to contribute 10% of their annual covered salary and the Center is required to contribute 14% of annual covered payroll.
-The contribution requirements of plan members and employers are established and may be amended by the SERS' Retirement Board up to statutory maximum amounts of 10% for plan members and 14% for employers.
+Funding Policy - Plan members are required to contribute 10.00% of their annual covered salary and the Center is required to contribute 14.00% of annual covered payroll.
+The contribution requirements of plan members and employers are established and may be amended by the SERS' Retirement Board up to statutory maximum amounts of 10.00% for plan members and 14.00% for employers.
 The Retirement Board, acting with the advice of the actuary, allocates the employer contribution rate among four of the System's funds (Pension Trust Fund, Death Benefit Fund, Medicare B Fund, and Health Care Fund).
-For the fiscal year ended June 30, 2020, the allocation to pension, death benefits, and Medicare B was 14.0%.
+For the fiscal year ended June 30, 2023, the allocation to pension, death benefits, and Medicare B was 14.00%.
+For fiscal year 2023, the Retirement Board did not allocate any employer contribution to the Health Care Fund.

-The Center's contractually required contribution to SERS was \$143,406 for fiscal year 2020.
-Of this amount, \$5,972 is reported as pension and postemployment benefits payable.
+The Center's contractually required contribution to SERS was \$152,076 for fiscal year 2023.
+Of this amount, \$7,217 is reported as intergovernmental payable.